 September 1793: Nelson and the Agamamnon are sent to Naples.
 Nelson meets the British Ambassador, William Hamilton and his wife, Emma.

 January 1794: Nelson blockades Corsica.
 Hood gives Nelson command and they go on to defeat the French.

 July 1794: The famous Siege of Calvi in Corsica.
 Nelson is wounded.
-A shell burst sandbags on the ramparts flinging stones and sand in to Nelson’s face, causing cuts.
-His sight in the right eye was never the same, he could distinguish between light and dark, but that was all.
-He never wore an eyepatch, contrary to his portrayal in a number of paintings and films, he did not wear an eyepatch.
+A shell burst the sandbags on the ramparts, flinging stones and sand in to Nelson’s face, causing cuts.
+His sight in the right eye was never the same and he could merely distinguish between light and dark.
+Contrary to popular belief, and a number of paintings and films, he did not wear an eyepatch.

 April 1796: Nelson is promoted to Commodore.
 He transfers to his new flagship, HMS Captain

 February 14th 1797: The Battle of Cape St. Vincent.
 Nelson was at the rear of the line on board HMS Captain and instead of following, decided to disobey all orders and headed out to engage the Spanish ships.
 He engaged three of the largest Spanish ships including the 130 gun Santisima Trinidad.
 Troubridge and HMS Culloden came to his aid and both ships received extensive damage.
 Nelson led a boarding party to one of the Spanish ships, the San Nicolas, famously shouting, “Westminster Abbey or glorious victory” He eventually forced her surrender.
 From the San Nicolas he moved to the San Josef and forced her surrender as well.
 Nelson had disobeyed the orders given to him by Jervis.
 He was never disciplined for this, but his actions were not in the official report for the Admiralty.